Batting practice for the AV Professional

 business owns and owes - assets vs liabilities.

-It also accounts for the value of ownership's stake in
+It also accounts for the value of ownership's stake or

 Fixed vs liquid assets